 Favorable consideration will be based upon evaluation of the reasons for previous separation, evidence of improved academic standing, improved conduct, and increased personal maturity.

-All former students who have resigned, been disenrolled, or not been enrolled for two consecutive academic semesters, and who wish to apply for readmission, must submit an application for readmission to the Director of Admissions.
-The application will be considered by the Academic Board sitting as a Board of Readmission.
+All former students who have resigned, been disenrolled, or not been enrolled for two consecutive academic semesters, and who wish to apply for readmission, must submit an online application for readmission to the Director of Admissions and Enrollment Management.
+The application will be considered by a Board of Readmission which will recommend decisions to the Provost.
+Further information about the readmission process is available from the Provost’s office or the Admissions office.

 Students may be readmitted at the start of the fall semester, the spring semester, annual training cruise, cadet shipping, or co-operative.
 An application for readmission and all supporting documents (see below) must be received by MMA Admissions Office by the following dates for consideration: